Sesame Noodles

 When the water comes to a boil, salt the water (add 2-3 tsp salt), then add the broccoli stems, the broccoli florets, and then:

-• 1/2 lb. soba noodles, udon noodles, spaghetti, or Chinese egg noodles (try with 9 or 10 ounces)
+• 1/2 lb. soba noodles, udon noodles, spaghetti, or Chinese egg noodles

 Actually, the order will depend on how long the noodles need to cook.
 My soba noodles are very thin and only take about 3 or 4 minutes to cook, so I add the broccoli first.
 I let the broccoli stems cook for 1 minute, the broccoli florets cook for another 2 minutes and then add the noodles.
 However, if your noodles take more than five or six minutes to cook you’ll want to add the noodles first.
 The broccoli should take a total of about 4 to 6 minutes to cook, including the time with the noodles.
+(The exact time will depend on exactly how large your broccoli pieces are.)

 While the noodles cook, roast in a small skillet: